Girls 3v3 Basketball League

 The Best Way to Learn The Game!

-The Level Up 3v3 basketball league gives her on average 150% more shots, moves, passes, and possessions compared to a typical one hour 5v5 game.
+The Level Up 3v3 basketball league gives her on average 150% more shots, 6x more passes, and 3x more possessions compared to a typical one hour 5v5 game.

 Grade